yturnip/cosc341-group16-project/README.md

 # ![Test Image 1](https://github.com/yturnip/cosc341-group16-project/blob/main/app/src/main/res/drawable/unicorner_logo.png) Unicorner - The Student Marketplace

 Unicorner is an Android marketplace platform built specifically for post-secondary students.
-It aims to create a trusted, local community for buying and selling items, promoting reusability and helping students save money.Users can browse listings, find great deals on campus, sell their own items, and connect with other students through a built-in chat system.
+It aims to create a trusted, local community for buying and selling items, promoting reusability, and helping students save money.
+Users can browse listings, find great deals on campus, sell their own items, and connect with other students through a built-in chat system.

 ---